syncthing/docs/events/remotechangedetected.rst

 -------------------

 Generated upon scan whenever a file is locally updated due to a remote change.
-Files that were updated locally produce a :ref:`local-change-detected` event.
+Files that are updated locally produce a :ref:`local-change-detected` event.

 .. code-block:: json